-This is a great spot for diving year round.
+This is a great spot for scuba diving in Bali all year round.
 The wet season is between October and April.
 This doesn’t mean it’s going to be raining all the time.
 In our experience, the rain typically comes in the evening and lasts for a few hours.
 Rarely, in five years of living in South East Asia, have we ever seen it rain all day.Aside from the weather, the water temperature around this site is perfect for diving.
 The temperature stays between 27°C (81°F) and 29°C (84°F) year-round.

 What to See At The USAT Liberty Wreck

 The wreck isn’t the only thing you should be paying attention to at this site.
 You can see some amazing coral which has formed around the wreck and the lava flow.It’s also a spectacular spot to watch schools of parrot fish and jackfish.
 If you are lucky you may even spot a passing manta ray, dolphin, or sunfish.
 Here is a great video showing off the coral and some of the wreck.